Astera-org/obelisk/infra/worker/readme.md

 4) Read the spawn result report
 5) Reports the result of the process to the jobCzar
 6) delete the spawn result report

+How does it know when a spawn is done:
+- spawn msgs worker
+- spawn writes to file. worker polls